 - Be a financial liability - Some dogs require grooming, may need more medical care and larger dogs are going to cost more in almost every aspect.

-Once you narrowed down your search you have the choice of buying or adopting from a shelter/rescue organization.
-There are many upsides to adopting a dog instead of buying one.
+Once you know the limitations of your new family member, you have the choice of buying or adopting from a shelter/rescue organization.
+There are many upsides to rescuing a dog

 1. You can still find the dog of your dreams.